 - Financing is still a magic act for some.
 This causes fewer buyers to enter the market which elongates the time for listings to stay on the market.

 - The appreciation of prices over the last 24 months causes current homeowners to hold off from selling as they may not be able to replace their existing home with what they want.

-- The number of sales for 2018 will be less than 2017 as we close out the year.
+- The number of sales for 2019 will a tad lower than 2018 by 1-2% as we close out the year.
 Fewer buyers are entering the market today.

 - Fewer Buyers entering the buyer pool will cause pricing to slow down to a 2-4% appreciation rate over the next 12-24 months.

 - Buyers can be less committed to close the transaction they have entered for fear of inspection items, paying too much or future job concerns.
 This causes more fall out of contracts and when this occurs in a declining buyer pool market there isn’t another buyer waiting in the wings, causing days on the market to increase.

 - Different Price Points and Different Locations react differently in the Denver market.
 Understanding your neighborhood with accurate supply and demand sales will give homeowners a better picture for your specific home.